In this course attendees will learn how to develop and customize Linux device drivers.

 - Architecture of the driver model and the kernel bus infrastructure, access to the I2C bus and implementing I2C device drivers, working with platform devices.

-- Introduction to the device tree, adapting a driver to work with the device tree, generating and passing the dtb to the kernel.
+- Introduction to the device tree, adapting a driver to work with the device tree.

-- Processes management in the Linux kernel, the states of a process, implementing a kernel thread, using wait queues to block a task waiting for a resource or event.
+- Processes management in the Linux kernel, the states of a process, implementing a kernel thread, using wait queues and completion variables to synchronize events.

-- Interrupt management in the Linux kernel, registering and implementing an interrupt service routine in a device driver, implementing bottom halves through tasklets and work queues.
+- Interrupt management in the Linux kernel, registering and implementing an interrupt service routine in a device driver, implementing bottom halves through tasklets, work queues and threaded IRQs.

-- Debugging and tracing, debugging with messages, using the debugfs API and SYSRQ commands, understanding kernel oops and kernel error messages, setting up a debugging environment with kgdb, instrumenting the kernel with kernel probes, systemtap, tracepoints and LTTng.
+- Tools and techniques to debug the Linux kernel, debugging with messages, using the debugfs API and SYSRQ commands, understanding kernel oops and kernel error messages, setting up a debugging environment with kgdb, instrumenting the kernel with kernel probes, tracepoints, ftrace, trace-cmd, kernelshark, etc.

 - Tips and resources to work with the Linux kernel, how to report problems and get help, sending patches and contributing.